RustyRoyce/geo-coder/README.md

-# geo-coder
+# GEO-CODER

- import postcodes in CSV, exports postcodes + coords in .csv
+Transform postcodes to postcodes with longitude & latitude co-ordinates in .CSV format

+## Description

+Transform postcodes to postcodes with longitude & latitude co-ordinates in .CSV format.
+This script uses the postcodes.io API - https://api.postcodes.io which requires no authorisation/access token.

+The postcodes API is only applicable for locations based in the United Kingdom.

+## Getting Started

+### Dependencies

 tested with:
 requests==2.27.1
 Python 3.10.1

-Setup for Windows:
+### Installing for Windows

 Run the geo-coding.bat file, this will create the following directories
 %userprofile%\geo-coding\input
 %userprofile%\geo-coding\output
 and the following file:
 %userprofile%\geo-coding\input\postcodes.csv

-Install the requests library for Python if not already installed. pip install requests
+### Installing for Linux

 Setup for Linux:
 The geo-coding.py file uses the pathlib library and therefore is able to use both Linux and Windows file structures, however, there is no script to create the directories.